MuseumofModernArt/moma-utils/README.md

 copy / bag / validate
 ====================

-A utility for copying a specific file or directory from external media, converting the local copy to a Bag, and then valdating the BagIt generated MD5 checksums against Hashlib generated MD5s of the files on the original source media.
-Requires [bagit-python].
+A utility for copying a specific file or directory from external media, converting the local copy to a Bag named according to repository standards (using MoMA's TMS API), valdating the BagIt generated MD5 checksums against Hashlib generated MD5s of the files on the original source media.
+Requires [bagit-python], and currently only works with MoMA's TMS API.

+todo: add exception for inability to resolve connection to TMS

 [bagit-python]: https://github.com/edsu/bagit